 Since founding the arts collective Thorn in 2015, I've been increasingly involved with the development of emerging artists and future creative practitioners.
 Facilitating collaborations across artistic disciplines has become a central part of my practice.

 Founded in 2015, Thorn has provided an independent platform for new voices creating in any medium and across artistic disciplines.
-Every Thorn event is slightly different, and range from gigs and live performances to exhibitions, workshops and arts festivals.
+Each event is different, from gigs and live performances to exhibitions, workshops and arts festivals.
 Events are run by and for artists on an entirely voluntary basis.

 Artists across disciplines are given space to meet, perform and share work: a supportive environment for experimentation and growth.
 This process encourages the cross-pollination of art forms and new multi-disciplinary collaborations.
 One such success story is The Poetry Experiment, a jazz/spoken word ensemble whose members met while performing at one of our events in 2017.